MikeyPPPPPPPP/automotive-2.0/README.md

 # automotive-2.0
 I wrote code to download movies from an illegal streaming  website.
 Enjoy

+# Warning

+The FBI has taken down the site so this code is now useless.

 # Why?
 They advertised a download option but I reverse engineered the javascript and found that to be false.